frediy/earthfall/README.md

 # Earthfall

-A simple simulation for calculating how long it takes to fall through the earth.
+A simple simulation for calculating how long it to fall through the Earth, assuming zero friction.

 The simulation uses a linear interpolation of the PREM dataset: